 The reasons for this apparent paradox have been varied.
 From a governance perspective (accountability and transparency), it has been pointed out that in the absence of strong public financial management and institutional mechanisms to ensure transparency and accountability, natural resource abundance might lead to poor development outcomes.
-This is because malign distributive struggle for rents weakens state institutions and consolidates authoritarianism (Lane & Tornell 1996 Wantchekon & Jensen 2000).
-Moreover, it entrenches patrimonialism and rent seeking (Wantchekon & Jensen 2000; Wantchekon&lam 2002 and Bratton (1998:51-66; Bratton and Van de Walle 1997) and limits social accountability owing to the dependence on rent (rather than taxation) for service delivery (Ross 1999, 2001, 2004; Moore 2004, Smith 2004; Campbell 1993; Shambayati 1994; Chaudry 1989).
-It has also been pointed out that natural resource abundance might lead to poor development outcome because resource rent provides the incentive to instigate the means to sustain conflict (Ross 2004: Bannon & Collier 2003: Berdal M and Malone.
-D M. 2000).
-In a context of natural resource abundance and the absence of a viable private sector, politics can involve contest for access to and control of resource rent which might result in intense and contentious elite competition for such resources.
+This is because malign distributive struggle for rents weakens state institutions and consolidates authoritarianism (Lane & T ornell 1996 Wantchekon & Jensen 2000).
+Moreover, it entrenches patrimonialism and rent seeking (Wantchekon & Jensen 2000; Wantchekon&Iam 2002 and Bratton (1998:51-66; Bratton and Van de Walle 1997) and limits social accountability owing to the dependence on rent (rather than taxation) for service delivery (Ross 1999, 2001, 2004; Moore 2004, Smith 2004; Campbell 1993; Shambayati 1994; Chaudry 1989).
+It has also been pointed out that natural resource abundance might lead to poor development outcome because resource rent provides the incentive to instigate the means to sustain conflict (Ross 2004; Bannon & Collier 2003; Berdal M and Malone, D M, 2000).
+In a c ontext of natural resource abundance and the absence of a viable private sector, politics can involve contest for access to and control of resource rent which might result in intense and contentious elite competition for such resources.

 The current governance analytical approaches and policy orientation are however biased towards transparency on rent appropriation and expenditure.
 Policy actions are too focused on demand side interventions that encourage greater citizen involvement and participation.
-Nonetheless, it is to be various circumstances (Alexandra Gillies & Antoine Heuty, 2011).
+Nonetheless, it is to be noted that availing information in the public domain is not adequate, and the presumption that relevant stakeholders will use it to pressure for change may not hold true under various circumstances (Alexandra Gillies & Antoine Heuty, 2011).
 There is emerging evidence that corruption and abuse of authority on natural resource governance occur at the negotiation stage, which is often shrouded in secrecy and devoid of robust horizontal and vertical accountability (Rogerio Ossemane, 2013).